YEfeEnhos/Veritas_AI_Voice_Powered_PDF_Chatter/README.md

 5. Ask questions in natural language about the loaded PDFs using the chat interface or click the `Start` button to start audio recording and click the `Stop` button to finish recording.
 The recorded audio file will automatically get converted into text and query the documents provided.
 - - - -
 # Common Errors
+## Not a websocket 4008 error
+When app is first launched, if you click on `Start` button and face "Not a websocket 4008 error" clik on the `Stop` button and try again.
+This error occurs from time to time as it takes a couple of seconds for the system to connect to the AssemblyAI's API.
 - - - -
 # Note
 The current app is specifically desing for ease of deployment and hence allows users to upload data rather than the need for setting up a vector database.
 A free-tier pinecone vector database can be implement.
 The schema below shows a flow-cart of how that would look like: